 Be sure to crack a window and turn your exhaust fan on high because you are about to have a nice billow of earthy, spicy, buttery smoke fill the room.
 Once you see the bubbles from your butter form, it’s time to add the fish.

 4. Add the fish

 Lay the fish fillets in the pan away from you to keep from getting splattered by the hot oil.
 To make sure that every part of the fish is in contact with the skillet, I like to give it a little press just to make sure it’s flat.

 5. Resist the urge to flip too early

 The fish is going to seem like it’s burning, but you must resist the urge to move it around.
 A good blackened fish will have a nice crust on it from the herbs in the spice roasting in the oil and butter.
 I let mine cook about 4-5 minutes before I flip it.

 Give it a little press, and cook for another 4-5 minutes.
 When the fish is done it will easily flake apart and be white on the inside.

 I like to place my fish on a tray with paper towels just to soak up a little of the oil and butter from the skillet.

 Get the recipe

-You can serve this dish with your favorite sides, such as mashed potatoes, sauteed vegetables, or Cajun dirty rice, and do not dare throw away that flavorful butter and oil mixture from the skillet.
+Wondering what to serve with Blackened Catfish?
+You can serve this dish with your favorite sides, such as mashed potatoes, sauteed vegetables, or Cajun dirty rice, but do not dare throw away that flavorful butter and oil mixture from the skillet.
 Spoon a little over the top of your fish when it’s time to serve.
 Give the fish a good squeeze of lemon juice, and you will have the perfect combination of tanginess, earthiness, and spiciness that will have your tastebuds in overdrive.